GSA-TTS/FAC/.github/ISSUE_TEMPLATE/offboarding.md

 **For engineers, also...**

-- [ ] Remove from cloud.gov orgs and spaces
+- [ ] Make a PR to [remove the departing team member from the list of developers and managers](https://github.com/GSA-TTS/FAC/tree/main/terraform/management/config.tf) with access to our spaces.

 **For product leads/owners, also...**

 - [ ] Make someone else the owner of [the various Google Groups in the project README](https://docs.google.com/document/d/1g8nYqYS_ifFlZB-DBgfeSoJRMB__EqWsmLnacyk-bDI/edit#heading=h.81zynabayrrg) (and remove them)
+- [ ] Make someone else the Maintainer and remove the departing team member from [the FAC-admins team in GitHub](https://github.com/orgs/GSA-TTS/teams/fac-admins/members)